Submission from Social Work Scotland to the Scottish Sentencing Council consultation on sentencing young people

 Q12.
 Do you agree or disagree with paragraph 14 of the guideline stating that cases should be referred to a children’s hearing for advice where it is competent to do so?

 Q13.
-Do you agree or disagree with the proposed features of an appropriate sentence for a young person set out at paragraph 15 of the guideline?
+Do you agree or disagree with the proposed features of an appropriate sentence for a young person set out in paragraph 15 of the guideline?

 Agree.
 However, would recommend some re-ordering and re-wording, to help achieve the guidelines objectives.
 The ordering and wording of lists such as this play a significant part in ‘framing’ people and issues in reader’s minds, and so it is important careful attention is given to the impression such a list gives.